USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 If N_EMIS_PT is set 0, then CMAQ will run with no Inline emissions even if the values for STK_EMIS_XXX, STK_GRPS_XXX and STK_EMIS_LAB_XXX are all set.

 ### 6.9.2 Online Emission Streams
+<a id=Plume_Rise></a>
+#### Plume Rise
+Plume rise can be calculated for large point sources.
+Plume rise can be calculated inline within CMAQ provided the emission files have been processed with SMOKE for inline processing.
+The NPTGRPS sets the number of “sectors” for which the user wishes to provide a stack_groups file and an inline emissions file.
+Optionally, the user can request 2 optional output diagnostic files that include a 3-D file of the emissions with plume rise included and a layer fractions (PLAY) file that includes the fractional amount of emission per model layer.

 <a id=BEIS></a>
 #### BEIS
 To calculate inline biogenic emissions, CMAQ uses the [Biogenic Emission Inventory System (BEIS)](https://www.epa.gov/air-emissions-modeling/biogenic-emission-inventory-system-beis).
 BEIS calculates emissons resulting from biological activity from land-based vegetative species as well as nitric oxide emissions produced by microbial activity from certain soil types.